rohan-v-thorat/Kalman-Filter/README.md

 # Kalman-Filter
-Here you can look into the application of kalman filter and extended kalman filter on dynamical system.<br/>
+Here you can look into the application of kalman filter and extended kalman filter to estimate state and modal parameters of dynamical system.<br/>
 *I Hope you find this code helpful.*